-- (b) An adjustment of \$15.0 was recorded to adjust inventory to estimated fair value.
-Finished goods were valued at estimated selling prices less the sum of estimated costs of disposal and reasonable profit allowance for selling effort. - (c) Adjustments reflects: (i) the elimination of debt issuance costs related to the AAG Term Loan and the AAG and IDQ Notes of \$1.4 and \$1.9 that were retired in connection with the AAG Acquisition; (ii) \$19.5 of new debt issuance costs related to the \$1,000.0 of SBI 5.75% Notes that were issued as part of the AAG Acquisition; (iii) \$2.2 of new debt issuance costs related to the May HRG Unsecured Notes; (iv) \$2.5 of new debt issuance costs related to the April HRG Secured Notes.
-Of the \$19.5 long-term debt issuance costs, \$17.5 were paid upon the close of the AAG Acquisition and \$2.0 is reflected within accounts payable. - (d) Adjustment reflects the recognition of acquired property, plant and equipment at estimated fair value based on a preliminary valuation. - (e) Adjustment reflects net effect of the elimination of the AAG historical goodwill balance and the establishment of \$930.7 of goodwill resulting from the AAG Acquisition transaction based on a preliminary valuation of the assets acquired and liabilities assumed. - (f) Adjustment reflects net effect of the elimination of the AAG historical intangible asset balance and the recording of the identifiable intangible assets acquired in the AAG Acquisition at their estimated fair value of \$429.0. - As part of the AAG Acquisition, certain AAG intangible assets were identified and their fair value was estimated.
+- (B) An adjustment of \$15.0 was recorded to adjust inventory to estimated fair value.
+Finished goods were valued at estimated selling prices less the sum of estimated costs of disposal and reasonable profit allowance for selling effort. - (C) Adjustment reflects the net increase in current tax assets of \$5.0, the net decrease in current income tax liabilities of \$9.5 and the net decrease in long term deferred tax liabilities of \$8.9, resulting from the recognition of the tax effects of the pro forma adjustments related to certain acquired assets, assuming a 35% effective tax rate.
+The adjustment also reflects the release of \$33.6 of Spectrum Brands valuation allowance, which is part of net long-term deferred taxes. - (D) Adjustment reflects the elimination of current debt issuance costs of \$1.4 and long-term debt issuance costs of \$1.9 related to the AAG Term Loan and the AAG and IDQ Notes that were retired in connection with the AAG Acquisition.
+Adjustment also reflects the addition of \$19.5 of new long-term debt issuance costs related to the \$1,000.0 of SBI 5.75% Notes that were issued as part of the AAG Acquisition.
+Of the \$19.5 long-term debt issuance costs, \$17.5 were paid upon the close of the AAG Acquisition and \$2.0 is reflected within accounts payable. - (E) Adjustment reflects the recognition of acquired property, plant and equipment at estimated fair value based on a preliminary valuation. - (F) Adjustment reflects net effect of the elimination of the AAG historical goodwill balance and the establishment \$930.7 of goodwill resulting from the AAG Acquisition transaction based on a preliminary valuation of the assets acquired and liabilities assumed. - (G) Adjustment reflects net effect of the elimination of the AAG historical intangible asset balance and the recording of the identifiable intangible assets acquired in the AAG Acquisition at their estimated fair value of \$429.0.

+As part of the AAG Acquisition, certain AAG intangible assets were identified and their fair value was estimated.
 These identifiable intangible assets principally consist of customer relationships, the AAG portfolio of trade names, proprietary technology and a licensing agreement.
 The total estimated fair value of the acquired identifiable intangible assets of \$429.0 is based on a preliminary valuation.